bren182/pythonllama/README.md

 We can ask the program to write anything to a file!

-## PyOllama agent with function calling'
+## PyOllama agent with function calling

 This project requires at least `Python 3.13.1` and a local Ollama instance running on your machine.